avengers-p11/Documentation/Application CI Design/Generic CI operation/cred scanning/README.md

 |------------|----------------|----------------------|---------------------|---------------|---------------|---------------|
 | Neelesh kumar      | 29-11-24      | Neelesh  Kumar             | 8-12-24           |  | | |

-### Purpose

-The purpose of this document is to provide a detailed explanation of **credential scanning** as part of a **Continuous Integration (CI) operation**.
-It explains what credential scanning is, why it is essential, the tools available for credential scanning, and how to implement it in CI pipelines.
-The document will also guide on best practices and offer a proof of concept (POC) for practical implementation.
-This ensures that sensitive data, such as passwords, API keys, and tokens, are not accidentally exposed in code repositories.

 ### Table of Contents
 - [Introduction](#introduction)
 - [What is Credential Scanning?](#what-is-credential-scanning)